 Reading with an e-reader will also save you a ton of space instead of hoarding voluminous books in your apartment.

-One of the best ways to practice minimalism in your life is to have multipurpose items.
+One of the best ways to maintain minimalism in our homes is to have multipurpose items.

-For instance, I own a hand blender which I can use for three different purposes.
+For instance, I own a hand blender that I can use for three different purposes.

-Another example is to have a smart black dress that you can wear for multiple occasions, that you can dress up or dress down.
+Another example is to have a little black dress that you can wear for multiple occasions, that you can dress up and dress down.